-Conduct an inventory and develop a detailed database and maps of existing parklands, trails, and recreation facilities owned and operated by the City of Fruita.
-Identify the service areas associated with various types of parks.
+Conduct an inventory and develop a detailed database and maps of existing parklands, trails, and recreation facilities owned and operated by the City of Fruita and other publically accessible parklands.
+Identify the service areas associated with various types of parks (not including private pocket parks and other non-city owned lands).
 Develop classifications for various types of parks and trails, and standards for their locations, sizes, and other characteristics.
 Describe the surrounding recreational resources provided by other agencies.
-Identify issues and determine needs based on the results of the inventory; interviews with interest groups, recreation providers, and park and recreation staff; and input from the public and TAC and Steering Committee.
+Identify issues and determine needs based on the results of the inventory; interviews with interest groups, recreation providers, and park and recreation staff; and input from the public, Technical Advisory Committee and Steering Committee.
 Analyze recreation trends, population growth and distribution projections, and comparisons with other communities.

-Chapter Three - Vision, Objectives, and Policies
+Chapter Three - Vision, Objectives, and POLICIES